How to Cure and Prevent Bulldog Wrinkle Infections

 - Face Rubbing: If your dog is rubbing their face more than usual, that could be the first sign of a skin infection.
 Please note that this doesn’t just mean rubbing it with their paws.
 They may be rubbing their face on the ground or on furniture.

 - Redness: When you look at the folds of skin and see additional redness, that could be a sign of infection.
-In addition, skin may look dry and flakey.
+In addition, their skin may look dry and flakey.
 Don’t be afraid to move the folds of skin around, as the redness may be in an area not easily seen.

 - Odor: If you can smell an unpleasant odor coming from their face, imagine how they feel!
 This is one of the more accurate signs of a potential infection.
 Please note that if you smell their face, their breath may be the cause of the odor.